Nikoleta-v3/Evolutionary-game-theoretic-Model-of-Rhino-poaching/README.md

 **Authors**: @Nikoleta-v3 @drvinceknight @TamsinELee

-This repository for the source code for a paper accepted for publication in [Ecological Modelling](https://www.journals.elsevier.com/ecological-modelling).
+This repository contains the source code for a paper accepted for publication in [Ecological Modelling](https://www.journals.elsevier.com/ecological-modelling).

 A pre print is available here: https://arxiv.org/abs/1712.07640